Adler Primus: Bodies

 The two standard all-steel bodies were provided by Ambi-Budd of Berlin.
 Primus customers in 1932 could choose between a two door “Limousine” (saloon/sedan) or a cabriolet.
 Both sat on a 2700 mm wheelbase, and had an overall body length of 4000 mm.
 The manufacturer’s recommended price was 3,600 Marks for the sedan/saloon and 4,300 for the cabriolet.
 The Primus was competitively priced, and when its front wheel drive sibling, the Adler Trumpf, appeared a few months later, the conventionally engineered Primus was seen to be priced at 250 Marks less, for the 1.5 liter base model, than the equivalent front wheel drive Trumpf.

-At the front the radiator on the Primus was not covered by a grill, but it did have its own chrome frame.
-From 1933, in a move which marked a new model year and increased component harmonisation, the Primus acquired the front radiator grill which the front-wheel drive Trumpf had used from launch.
+At the front the radiator on the Primus was not covered by a grille, but it did have its own chrome frame.
+From 1933, in a move which marked a new model year and increased component harmonisation, the Primus acquired the front radiator grille which the front-wheel drive Trumpf had used from launch.